navatharaagi/AWS-Developer-Tools/README.md

 - Prerequisites for SNS Triggers:
     - Must have an existing SNS topic
-    - The Repository & SNS topic must be in the same region -Cross-Account Triggers
+    - The Repository & SNS topic must be in the same region
+- Cross-Account Triggers
-    -If setting up repos & SNS topics using different root accounts(not different users within the same account),we must have the proper permissions set so CodeCommit can communicate with SNS in the other account.
+    - If setting up repos & SNS topics using different root accounts(not different users within the same account),we must have the proper permissions set so CodeCommit can communicate with SNS in the other account.

 Now create a new repo,to test Trigger on
 AWS Console—CodeCommit—Create new repo—“TriggerRepo"—Create